SEO Website Redesign Checklist

 Optimizing Your Website's Content for SEO

 Your website's content is the foundation of your SEO strategy.
-During a redesign, it's essential to review and optimize your content to ensure it's relevant, engaging, and search engine-friendly.
+During a redesign, you need to review and optimize your content to make sure it's relevant, engaging, and search engine-friendly.

 1. Keyword Research